 We want people with lived experience to be integral to AEPCC’s leadership and decision-making.
 Most importantly, we want to achieve this in a way that’s authentic and impactful.

-So, we’re setting up a Lived Experience Network (LEN) with members from across Australia.
+So, we’ve set up a Lived Experience Network (LEN) with members from across Australia.

-This network will connect early and emerging psychosis service users from all walks of life, offering a shared space for people with lived experience to connect, reflect collectively and influence AEPCC’s work.
+This network connects early and emerging psychosis service users from all walks of life, offering a shared space for people with lived experience to connect, reflect collectively and influence AEPCC’s work.

-This national network will collaborate with the other two AEPCC programs to:
+This national network collaborates with the other two AEPCC programs to:

 AEPCC Clinical Trials and Translation Network (CTTN)